You'll Make Me

 In paper, Anon was taking it easy, barely breaking a sweat in his comfortable place, but only he could truly grasp how demanding his job actually was for a single person.
 Even with his cheating tactics, there was always too much for him to do.
 Anon had been aware of it from the moment he agreed to the job, and he only did because of it.
 To him, it was fitting to be overworked, no matter how passionless or unwilling he was to it all.
 Anon was ready to take everything thrusted upon him, hence why he was frequently trapped doing menial assignments no one else cared enough to do.
 After wasting an entire year of his life, that was what he deserved.

 The world was not the same he once knew.
 After the time wasted cocooning in his room, he came to the realization that he had missed the most important event in human history, though it personally barely held any weight he could care about.
-Mamono coming in or hopping out, the recession was still shy from over, and the only thing he understood back then was that the United Fruit was in the midst of restructuring—they needed a way to reduce their wages.
+Monstergirls coming in or hopping out, the recession was still shy from over, and the only thing he understood back then was that the United Fruit was in the midst of restructuring—they needed a way to reduce their wages.
 The Company was in the need for a person to do a team’s work all by himself, and Anon had nothing better to do.

 That is how he ended up having to deal with a job that Heaven knew made him miserable.
 It was written on his very soul, but he made a show of his gratefulness by fulfilling his role and never once whining about it.
 To him it was fitting.
 It felt right.